Pratikshinde55/K8s-Minikube-Setup/README.md

   ![Event](https://github.com/user-attachments/assets/705b1c75-5aa9-4dd7-8c51-dfabba52018b)

-- Show all types resources:

-       kubectl api-resources

 ## Replication Controller: [rc]
 - When we want to manage desired stage of pods with current stage of pods then we use Replication Controller K8s resource type.
+- `replicas` , `selector` , `template` are rc modules/attributes

 - While launching a pod using rc, we can give labels to pods, We also provides this pod labels to ReplicationController, So it helps to manage this pods with help of pods labels.
 - Check list of rc command:

        kubectl get rc